bfrearson/LyricsToFCP/README.md

 Automator script in JXA to add a formatted 1/3rds lyrics overlay to a Final Cut Pro X Library.

 ##**Note**
 This is a *very* early release—I've not put any validation or error checking in here.
-I'm happy to help debug any issues, but expect things to break if you try anything werid (like special characters in the title!)
+I'm happy to help debug any issues, but expect things to break if you try anything weird (like special characters in the title!)

 ## **Introduction**
 This package will install a service that can run on any text selection and generate a series of 5 second titles in Final Cut Pro for every pair of lines of text.